 Relief flooded through Harry.
 ‘So what’s the lesson this time?’

 ‘We should probably do herbology and potions properly.’
 She flashed him a smile.
 ‘But I think it’d be best to wait for that, no?’

 He nodded.
 ‘Maybe.
 I don’t really like Potions.’

 ‘Come with me, then.’
 Fleur reached out and took his hand, tugging him through the grass.

 A huge aqueduct ran along the line of the field, crumbling at the boundary.
 Water cascaded down from the breach to flow past white pebbles and the swaying fronds of a willow tree.

 ‘This is Béni.
 We’re in the South of France.’
 She led him through the grass and ducked beneath the willow branches.
 ‘The aqueduct is Roman, of course.’
 Fleur released his hand and slipped round the trunk.
 ‘And this, this is much older.’

 Harry edged round after her.
 A small, squat, stone well sat in the shade of the willow.

 ‘It’s a wishing well.
 Béni is named after it.’
-Fleur flicked a shining, silver sickle at him and Harry swiped it from the air without thinking.
-‘You throw a coin in it, or, really, anything, and you make a wish.’
+Fleur flicked a shining, silver sickle at him and Harry swiped it from the air.
+‘You throw a coin in it, or anything really, and you make a wish.’